Christmas Cactus Versus Thanksgiving Cactus Versus Easter Cactus

 The holiday cactus is not your typical cactus.
 We are all familiar with the desert cactus, but the holiday plant is a forest cactus—an epiphyte that lives in decomposing leaf litter found in the forks and on the branches of trees in tropical rainforests of South America.

-• They like their forest floor, so give these acidic, well-draining soils to these cacti.
+• They like their forest floor, so give acidic, well-draining soils to these cacti.
 Use a cactus mix and add perlite, vermiculite, and orchid bark.

 • They like bright light but not direct sun; an east or west window is perfect.
 If the leaves turn yellow, it means they are getting too much light.
 If put outdoors in the warmer months, keep them under a shade tree or patio.
 Not in full sun.